UGA Bulletin Logo

 Student Learning Outcomes

-• By the end of this course, students should be able to write a sexual ethics paper that appropriately employs ethical methodology in order to clearly and persuasively defend their own views on sex and marriage.
+• By the end of this course, students will be able to write a sexual ethics paper that appropriately employs ethical methodology in order to clearly and persuasively defend their own views on sex and marriage.

 Topical Outline